Code-Institute-Submissions/east-africa-safari/README.md

  * I modified Code from [here](https://www.youtube.com/watch?v=v6-4wh_o9iM) to come up with tabs for top destinations section.

  __Google Maps API Section__
- * In this section i have showcased a map displaying kenya, uganda and tanzania, its center point being Maasai Mara National Park and with a zoom of 6, the javaScript used on for  __Google Maps__ can be found on maps.js page.
+ * In this section I have showcased a map displaying kenya, uganda and tanzania, its center point being Maasai Mara National Park and with a zoom of 6, the javaScript used on for  __Google Maps__ can be found on maps.js page.
 I needed to intergrate map markers such that a when user clicks on the marker it opens an info window displaying the name of the location.
-To this point I copied code from a repository by code institute student and the markers displayed.
+To this point I refferenced code from a repository by code institute student and the markers displayed.
 I started with [Geocoding](https://developers.google.com/maps/documentation/javascript/geocoding) but there was a concept i was missing, so i got code from code institute github repository which was iterating through two variables contents and locations to create map markers, i modified it to display the top destinations location in the map by use of map markers and an infowindow.